 This is a site in the River Continuum project during the late 1970s when stream ecologists examine stream food webs in small, medium (this site), and large (the McKenzie River) channels.
-The crux of the River Continuum Concept (Vannote et al. 1980) is that as you move downstream from forested headwaters to the open mainstem of a river like the Willamette, the food base of the stream shifts in some predictable ways.
+The crux of the River Continuum Concept (Vannote et al., 1980) is that as you move downstream from forested headwaters to the open mainstem of a river like the Willamette, the food base of the stream shifts in some predictable ways.
 The invertebrate communities of small streams, for example, are geared to consume forest litter and the shade of the canopy limits light that can warm the water and drive primary production in the stream.
 Larger channels have less forest influence and more food resources are produced by plants within the channel.
-This has been the fundamental concept describing how river system work ecologically for about 25 years, and it has roots here and in three other study sites in the US (ID, MI, PA).
+This has been the fundamental concept describing how river systems work ecologically for about 25 years, and it has roots here and in three other study sites in the United States (ID, MI, PA).

-At the same time that the River Continuum Concept was brewing, Andrews Forest scientist began long-term monitoring of stream channel change at various sites along the stream.
-Here we have a series of surveyed channel cross section (marked by fence posts and flagging on opposite sides of the channel spaced about every 30 m) and we have repeated maps of the site (Faustini 2000, Swanson and Jones 2001).
+At the same time that the River Continuum Concept was brewing, Andrews Forest scientists began long-term monitoring of stream channel change at various sites along the stream.
+Here we have a series of surveyed channel cross section (marked by fence posts and flagging on opposite sides of the channel spaced about every 30m) and we have repeated maps of the site (Faustini 2000, Swanson and Jones 2001).
 Repeated observations are used to track changes in sediment storage, configuration of pieces of wood, and channel habitat in this system that changes little or slowly for years and then abruptly and dramatically in floods with multi-decade recurrence intervals.
 During that flood we saw that debris flows occurred early in the event; log movement took place over 12 hours of so on high water of the rising limb of the floodflow; boulder movement, detectable by the deep thunking of rocks bouncing down the streambed under coffee-colored water, was audible for 48 hours or so; and suspended sediment of latte appearance persisted for quite a few days.
-Remarkably, many components of stream and riparian biota survived in good shape or event improved conditions, although some taxa declined dramatically, such as sculpin, small fish who reside amongst the boulders that moved during the flood (Swanson et al., 1998).
+Remarkably, many components of stream and riparian biota survived in good shape or even improved conditions, although some taxa declined dramatically, such as sculpin, small fish that reside among the boulders that moved during the flood (Swanson et al., 1998).

-This site also presents a fine example of the research theme concerning forest-stream interactions - an integral part of the Andrews Forest program for three decades.
+This site also presents a fine example of the research theme concerning forest-stream interactions—an integral part of the Andrews Forest program for three decades.
 Here you can see the importance of the streamside forest as sources of fine and large organic matter inputs to stream that affect food resources and habitat structure and as shade, affecting light energy available to warm water and provide energy for primary production.
-Another forest-stream interaction concerns the role of the hyporheic zone - the groundwater system derived from surface waters that have the opportunity to interact with riparian vegetation, including the nitrogen-fixing red alder stands common on gravel bars.
+Another forest-stream interaction concerns the role of the hyporheic zone—the groundwater system derived from surface waters that have the opportunity to interact with riparian vegetation, including the nitrogen-fixing red alder stands common on gravel bars.

 The background of knowledge of this site made it a natural spot for a stream nutrient addition experiment carried out in the late 1980s by the Oregon State University Stream Team led by Stan Gregory.
-Nitrogen was added to the stream during the summer and its fate in the food chain and movement down stream were tracked and compared with a "control" reach of stream above the site of nutrient addition.
+Nitrogen was added to the stream during the summer and its fate in the food chain and movement downstream were tracked and compared with a "control" reach of stream above the site of nutrient addition.
 The basic finding was that nitrogen was taken up quickly and made its way through the food chain.
 The stream did not fill with algae because grazing invertebrates keep the primary producers in check.

 These ecology and geomorphology studies provided great background information when the February 1996 flood hit the region.
-Witnessing the flood first hand (see video taken by Gordon Grant) made it possible to sense the anatomy of a flood - to develop a watershed-wide view of sediment, wood, and boulder movement over the course of a flood.
-The knowledge of the history of the area, especially the 1964-1965 winter flood of similar extreme magnitude made it possible to assess land use legacies and legacies of the earlier floods.
-It was very exciting to be out in the flood - as Gordon put it, "decades of boredom punctuated by moments of chaos."
-Essential elements of a long-term view include both the infrequent bang and the slow change processes.
+Witnessing the flood firsthand (see video taken by Gordon Grant) made it possible to sense the anatomy of a flood—to develop a watershed-wide view of sediment, wood, and boulder movement over the course of a flood.
+The knowledge of the history of the area, especially the 1964-1965 winter flood of similar extreme magnitude, made it possible to assess land use legacies and legacies of the earlier floods.
+It was very exciting to be out in the flood—as Gordon put it, "decades of boredom punctuated by moments of chaos."
+Essential elements of a long-term view include both the infrequent bang and the slow-change processes.

-Ripple effects of learning represented by this site.
+Ripple effects of learning represented by this site

 Faustini JM.
 2000.
 Stream channel response to peak flows in a fifth-order mountain watershed.
 Corvallis,OR: Oregon State University.
 339 p.
 PhD dissertation.